openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 ## Run quantization

-The code example below shows basic quantization workflow with accuracy control. `UserDataLoader()` is a placeholder for the implementation of `DataLoader`.
+The code example below shows a basic quantization workflow with accuracy control. `UserDataLoader()` is a placeholder for the implementation of `DataLoader`.

 ```python
 from openvino.tools.pot import IEEngine